ngs-official/JOHANs-NUKER/README.md

 * Discord.py (https://pypi.org/project/discord.py/)

 **Set-up:**
-Make a Discord bot with all privileged intents enabled, then download the latest release.
+* Make a Discord bot with all privileged intents enabled, then download the latest release.
-\nPut your bot's token in when asked by the program Put in the other stuff (prefix, target server, etc.)
+* Put your bot's token in when asked by the program
+* Put in the other stuff (prefix, target server, etc.)
 You're good to go!

 **Commands:**